Marsy's Law: Similar laws in other states

 The passage of this law in California has led to efforts in other states to pass similar laws.
 In Illinois, voters passed an amendment to the state constitution, called Marsy's Law for Illinois.
 In Ohio voters passed an amendment called the Ohio Crime Victims Bill of Rights (Marsy's Law).
 In April 2020, Wisconsin voters approved a version for their state's constitution.
 There are efforts to introduce similar Marsy's Laws in Georgia, Hawaii, Montana, Nevada, South Dakota, Florida, Maine, and North Carolina.
 Voters in Pennsylvania approved a Marsy's Law amendment to the state constitution in November 2019, but the Pennsylvania Supreme Court enjoined certification of the result.
 In December 2021, the court then held that the provision's inclusion of multiple essentially unrelated changes violated the state constitution's "single subject" limitation for each amendment.

 Overview of the Constitutional Amendment

 Marsy's Law amended the state constitution and various state laws to (1) expand the legal rights of crime victims and the payment of restitution by criminal offenders, (2) restrict the early release of inmates, and (3) change the procedures for granting and revoking parole.
-These changes are discussed in more detail below.